 - have not previously been in their employ

-- have not provided consultancy services to them in the past three years
+- have not provided consultancy services to them in the past 3 years

-- have not conducted more than two consecutive, full audits of them.
+- have not conducted more than 2 consecutive, full audits of them.

 A declaration confirming the above must be signed by the auditor upon accepting the engagement.
-This is provided to the APVMA on the Confirmation of audit booking form.
+This is provided to the APVMA on the confirmation of audit booking form (FM_MQL23).

 Manufacturers can contact their selected auditor directly from the list and arrange for the audit to be conducted at a suitable time within the assigned audit schedule.
 After booking the auditor, the manufacturer is responsible for notifying the APVMA.